This year’s studentships will begin on November 27th in 2017, and applications will open early August 2017.

 - Applicants from outside WA will receive a return flight to Perth from their home city, as well as up to 50% accommodation subsidy from ICRAR.

-- For ICRAR/Pawsey Centre projects there will be a mandatory one-week induction with the Pawsey Centre in the first week.
+- There will be a mandatory one-week induction with the Pawsey Centre in the first week for most students.

 - Students must be studying at an Australian or New Zealand educational institution and not have held an internship with ICRAR in the past.

 - Students will write a final report and give an oral presentation on their work at the conclusion of the project.
-ICRAR/Pawsey Centre students are also expected to submit a podcast describing their work.
+There may be other requirements which will be made clear to students throughout the program.

 - Students will be expected to maintain a high level of attendance throughout the duration of the internship and conduct themselves in a professional manner at all times.